VOIP and Remote Operating Applications and Ham Radio

 RRC boxes are built around reliable ARM microprocessor, and are an intuitive way of utilizing existing VolP technology.
 Control and remote RRC units utilize three communication channels; a simple text-based SIP protocol is utilized for radio-to-radio communication, while a UDP datagram protocol is used for control and audio streams.
 The RRC unit also provides two additional serial ports for connecting devices such as an amplifier and a rotator control.

-Advances in Remote Site Control without Computers - OH2BH
+Advances in Remote Site Control without Computers - Remote Rig - OH2BH

 Remote station operation in recent years has increased in popularity.
 In enables Amateurs in apartments and other similar situations flexibility.